Paper, Printing and The Environment

 For many years, the Victorian Government subsidised the sale of native forest logs through VicForests, making them much cheaper than plantation logs.
 So despite there being more than enough plantation timber to meet all their needs, Opal Australian Paper continued to use timber from native forests in Victoria’s Central Highlands because it is cheaper than plantation logs.

-According to Australian Paper Watch, these logs used to make virgin fibre for photocopy paper have been sourced primarily from native forest eucalypts in the Central Highlands & Gippsland region in Victoria.
+According to Australian Paper Watch these logs used to make virgin fibre for photocopy paper have been sourced primarily from native forest eucalypts in the Central Highlands & Gippsland region in Victoria.

 From Victoria, woodchips are turned into copy paper or exported to Japan, to be made into low grade paper products.
 Historically, logged areas are often cleared by burning.